 Lyrebird Ridge Track

-The one hour Lyrebird Ridge Track is 2.4 km (return) and is accessible for people with disabilities.
+The one hour Lyrebird Ridge Track is 2.4 km (return).
 Start from the Visitor Information Centre.

 Starts from the suspension bridge and finishes at the Bulga car park, taking visitors through a 300 year old mountain ash forest.

 Tarra Valley Rainforest Walk

 From Tarra Valley car park, the 30 minute, 1km return walk to the Cyathea Falls lets you meander through the rainforest and across small streams.

 The Forest Track is the newest track in the park, and is a 4.3 km round trip, starting and finishing at the Visitor Centre.
 Follow the information signs that tell you about this special forest.
 The rainforest is full of songbirds.
 Keep an eye out for the unique lyrebird, pilot bird, crimson rosella and the yellow robin.
 Yellow tailed black cockatoos may fly over with their creaking calls, but don’t be fooled – the lyrebird is a very clever mimic.
 Quiet walkers may see the shy lyrebird scratching the forest floor for food.
 Also be on the lookout for possums, wallabies and wombats.

 For printable Parks Victoria Tarra Bulga National Park Notes click here